-I ran the contest in one of my emails asking our readers to submit their smelliest story.
+I ran the contest in one of my weekly emails asking our readers to submit their smelliest story.
 The stories were hilarious and I no longer felt alone in how bad I stank before I started using Schmidt’s.

-If you smell funky and have tried every natural deodorant out there, it’s time to try Schmidt’s.
+If you smell funky and have tried every natural deodorant out there, than it’s time to try Schmidt’s.
 You will not be disappointed.

 Today’s recipe kicks major ass.